This post may contain affiliate links. Read my full disclosure policy.

 - Slice the cucumbers thinly.
 Place in a bowl and toss with the salt to help them release water.
 Let this stand while you gather the remaining ingredients.

-- Taste and adjust salt to your liking.
+- Taste and adjust salt and sweetness to your liking.
 Add more chili paste if you like.

 - Refrigerate until ready to serve.
-This is best served the same day but will keep up to 3 days.
+Cucumber salad is best served on the same day but will keep for up to 3 days in an airtight container in the refrigerator.

 Notes